wordpress-mobile/test-cases/test-cases/gutenberg/audio.md

 **Expected Behavior**

 -   Verify that Audio block shows the filename, file type and the OPEN button.
 -   You can also switch to HTML mode to verify that the upload was complete.
-This is done by checking to see that the hyperlinks of the Audio block points to a remote media url and not a local one.
+This is done by checking to see that the hyperlink of the Audio block points to a remote media url and not a local one.

 --------------------------------------------------------------------------------
 ##### TC006